RocketCommunicationsInc/astro-www/src/pages/grm-service-ux-design/about-the-grm-designs.md

 tags: ["grm", "egs"]
 path: /grm-service-ux-design/about-the-grm-designs
 date: Last Modified
-layout: project:layouts/docs/docs-layout.astro
+layout: project:layouts/new-docs/new-docs-layout.astro
-title: About the GRM Designs
+title: Ground Resource Management
+description: Directing and maintaining satellites orbiting in space requires coordinating personnel, processes, and equipment on the ground.
+This is the role of Ground Resource Management (GRM) systems.
 ---

-# Ground Resource Management (GRM)

 :::note
 The images depicted on this page use the color palette and fonts from Astro 4.
 All new projects should use Astro 7 colors and fonts to be considered an Astro application.
 Refer to this section for general user experience guidance only, _not_ visual design guidance.